Love Me Now (Melanie Amaro song)

-"Love Me Now" is a song by American recording artist Melanie Amaro, the winner of the first season of The X Factor.
+"Love Me Now" is a song by American singer Melanie Amaro, the winner of the first season of The X Factor.
 It is a contemporary R&B ballad was written and produced by Christopher "Tricky" Stewart, while additional songwriting was done by Kenneth Coby and Crystal Johnson.
 Lyrically, Amaro wants her man to stop wasting time and enjoy time with her while they have it.
 It was first made available for stream on August 16, 2012, and it was digitally released as the b-side to Amaro's debut single "Don't Fail Me Now" on September 18, 2012.
 It received mostly positive reviews from music critics, who deemed it a better offering than "Don't Fail Me Now".
 "Love Me Now" failed to enter on any of the main Billboard component charts.